 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
 Please carefully review the information provided below and also the Eldorado National Forest webpage .
 If you have additional questions, Forest Service employees can provide up-to-date information about road and trail conditions and permissive cutting areas.
 Use this information to plan your trip and travel route.

 Make sure you are not on private land.
 Private land is indicated in white on the Christmas Tree Cutting Area maps.
-Use the Avenza app on your smart phone to more accurately determine your location.
+Use the Avenza app or download the .kmz file to a mapping app on your smart phone to more accurately determine your location.

-Tree Height: 20 feet maximum; Stump diameter (measured no higher than one foot above ground level): 6 inches maximum; Stump height: cut the tree no higher than 12 inches above ground level.
+Tree Height: 20 feet maximum; Stump diameter 6 inches maximum (measured no higher than one foot above ground level); Stump height: cut the tree no higher than 12 inches above ground level.

 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.